 Have you ever needed to vacuum seal a mason jar full of dehydrated goods?
-How about vacuum sealing your coffee beans, or other dry goods?
+How about vacuum seal your coffee beans or other dry goods?
 Keep your freshly dried herbs as freshly dried as long as possible by vacuum sealing them inside a glass mason jar.

 I don’t know about you, but I like fresh coffee.
 Do you think I want to get out an electric contraption every time I want to pour some coffee beans into the grinder?
 No!
 Instead, I keep my coffee beans in a glass mason jar and reseal the jar with a few pumps of the Non-Electric Mason Jar Vacuum Sealer Gadgety Thing (patent-pending … not really, I didn’t invent this).

 I did not invent this idea, there are a lot of other people on the Internet doing this.
 However, most people are using a product found at Harbor Freight that is made out of brass, and there are lead contamination concerns.

 I’m always looking for cool low-tech long-term food storage solutions like this.
-Have any of you ever tried this or anything similar?